ACCESS, EQUITY, & INCLUSION AT Lakeshore

 - Medical Records or one of the following forms completed by a healthcare provider:

 - Health, Systemic, or Mobility Related Disability Documentation Form

 - Pregnancy/Childbirth Documentation Form

 For more information on documenting a learning disability, please see the Guidelines for Documenting a Learning Disability.

-If you have questions about accommodations at LTC, please contact us directly.
+If you have questions about accommodations at Lakeshore, please contact us directly.

 Nicole M. Yang, Manager of Access, Equity, & Inclusion